 The Certification Officer performs various statutory functions in the regulation of trade unions and employers’ associations, including the determination of complaints concerning trade union elections, certain other ballots and breaches of trade union rules.
 Content in this section of the GOV.UK web site includes decisions 1979 onwards; annual reports 2010-2011 onwards (with a link to archived annual reports going back to 1999-2000); guidance; and lists of trade unions and employers’ associations, with links to those having their own web sites.

 Daniel Barnett is a barrister specialising in employment law at Outer Temple Chambers.
-This weblog comprises an archive, April 1999 onwards, of his free employment law bulletins.
+This section of his web site comprises an archive, April 1999 onwards, of articles from his free employment law bulletins.
 Items are posted to the archive when the email bulletin is sent out.
-To subscribe to the bulletin, follow the link to his main web site.
+To subscribe to the bulletin, select the “Signup” option from the “employment law bulletins” menu.

 The “Employing people” section of the GOV.UK web site provides an introduction to employers’ legal obligations, including those relating to appointing and dismissing employees, pay and pensions, working time, equal opportunities, health and safety, and industrial relations.

 This section of the GOV.UK web site provides general information on employment law.
 It includes information about a variety of employment issues.

 The Employment Appeal Tribunal (EAT) is a superior court of record, with jurisdiction in England and Wales and Scotland, which deals with appeals from decisions of the Employment Tribunals, the Certification Officer and the Central Arbitration Committee.
 This section of the GOV.UK site has procedural information, guidance, and an unofficial consolidated version of the Employment Appeal Tribunal Rules 1993.
 Links are provided to relevant material elsewhere which includes full text judgments July 1999 onwards on the Courts and Tribunals Judiciary site.